-An applicant who fails to support dependents may lack GMC if he or she:
+An alien who fails to support dependents may lack GMC if he or she:

-- Deserts a minor child; [57]
+Deserts a minor child; [57]

-- Fails to pay any support; [58] or

-- Obviously pays an insufficient amount.
-[59]
+- Fails to pay any support; [58] or - Obviously pays an insufficient amount.

-If the applicant has not complied with court-ordered child support and is in arrears, the applicant must identify the length of time of non-payment and the circumstances for the non-payment.
-An officer should review all court records regarding child support, and non-payment if applicable, in order to determine whether the applicant established GMC.
+If the alien has not complied with court-ordered child support and is in arrears, the alien must identify the length of time of non-payment and the circumstances for the non-payment.
+An officer should review all court records regarding child support, and non-payment if applicable, in order to determine whether the alien established GMC.
 [60]